fatimaghannam/ResolveHub/README.md

 Additional terminal or review outcomes include:

 - **Cancelled:** An eligible ticket is no longer required and is cancelled by its owner.
-- **Duplicate:** A ticket is linked to an existing original ticket after Administrator review or direct Administrator action.

 ### Status meanings